mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>All ESXi in the vCenter should be in connected state
+<li>All ESXi instances in vCenter should be connected
 </li>
 </ul>
    </td>